system76/docs/content/launch-keyboard.md

 You can download the `AppImage` for Ubuntu and other OSes and use the <u>Pop!\_Shop</u> on Pop!\_OS.
 Use this [link](https://github.com/pop-os/keyboard-configurator/releases) to download the application.

-You can also download it from the Arch Linux AUR.
-The main version is built from latest releases which is recommended for most users which you can find [here](https://aur.archlinux.org/packages/keyboard-configurator/).
-While the git version is built from the latest commits to the project (this version will have the very latest fixes and features) which can be found [here](https://aur.archlinux.org/packages/keyboard-configurator-git/).
+YYou can also download the configurator from the Arch Linux User Repository (AUR).
+The main version is built from the latest release, which is recommended for most users.
+You can find more information [here](https://aur.archlinux.org/packages/keyboard-configurator/).
+The git version is built from the latest commits to the project (this version will have the very latest fixes and features) which can be found [here](https://aur.archlinux.org/packages/keyboard-configurator-git/).

 ## Remapping Keys

 <iframe width="900" height="500" src="/files/launch-keyboard/remapping-function-keys.webm" title="Remapping keys" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The keys are defined in the firmware of your keyboard, and you can remap the keys using the <u>Keyboard Configurator</u>.
-After opening the <u>Keyboard Configurator</u>, you can select the key you would like to configure and select an item from the available items below the keyboard showing in the application.
-See the attached video showing the remapping process.
+After opening the <u>Keyboard Configurator</u>, select the key you would like to re-map, then select an item from the available mapping options shown in the list below the keyboard diagram.
+Refer to the included video for more details.
 Please note the "Layer 1" and "Layer 2" at the top of the configurator.
 Layer 1 is what the keys will do normally and Layer 2 shows what the keys do when "Fn" is held down.

 ## Changing LEDs